-- a. the following information both in the aggregate and disaggregated by category: student achievement, graduation rates, performance on other school quality and/or student success indicators, the progress of students toward meeting long-term goals established by the state, student performance on measures of school climate and safety, and, as available, the rate of enrollment in post-secondary education; - b. the performance of the school system on academic assessments as compared to the state as a whole and the performance of each school on academic assessments as compared to the state and school system as a whole; - c. the percentage and number of students who are: - i. assessed, - ii. assessed using alternate assessments, - iii. involved in preschool and accelerated coursework programs, and - iv.
-English learners achieving proficiency; - d. the per pupil expenditures of federal, state, and local funds; and - e. teacher qualifications; - 3.
-Teacher Qualifications - a.
-At the beginning of each year, school system officials shall notify parents of students who are participating in Title I programs of the right to request certain information on the professional qualifications of the student's classroom teachers and paraprofessionals providing services to the child
+- a. the following information both in the aggregate and disaggregated by category: student achievement, graduation rates, performance on other school quality and/or student success indicators, the progress of students toward meeting long-term goals established by the state, student performance on measures of school climate and safety, and, as available, the rate of enrollment in post-secondary education; - b. the performance of the school system on academic assessments as compared to the state as a whole and the performance of each school on academic assessments as compared to the state and school system as a whole: - c. the percentage and number of students who are: - i. assessed. - ii. assessed using alternate assessments, - iii. involved in preschool and accelerated coursework programs, and - iv.
+English learners achieving proficiency; - d. the per pupil expenditures of federal, state, and local funds; and - e. teacher qualifications.

-(see policy 7820, Personnel Files).
+3. Teacher Qualifications

+a.
+At the beginning of each year, school system officials shall notify parents of students who are participating in Title I programs (1) of the right to request certain information on the professional qualifications of the student's classroom teachers and paraprofessionals providing services to the child and (2) that such information will be provided in a timely manner (see policy 7820, Personnel Files).